MJ6Z/2D-SUVAT-solver/readme.txt

 data:
 velocity in ms-1
 height in m
-theta in degrees from the ~~verticle~~
+theta in degrees from the ~~horizontal~~

 modes:
 1: plot as many trajectories at specified v,theta,h values.
 2: plot 90 trajectores at the same v,h value for theta 0 to 90.

 data entry:
-1 v,h,theta-v,h,theta- ect.
+1 v,h,theta-v,h,theta ect.
-2 v,h-
+2 v,h

+note: no - at end of data input.